-If you’ve ever had bacterial vaginosis, you may be familiar with Gardnerella vaginalis, a type of bacteria that’s often associated with dysbiosis (also known as bacterial vaginosis).
+If you’ve ever had bacterial vaginosis (BV), you may be familiar with Gardnerella vaginalis, a type of bacteria that’s often associated with vaginal dysbiosis (an imbalance of the normal vaginal flora).
+Gardnerella is present in 98% of women with symptomatic bacterial vaginosis.

-But what is Gardnerella vaginalis?
+So what is Gardnerella vaginalis?
 Is there more than one type?
-Why can Gardnerella wreak havoc in my vagina?
+Why can Gardnerella wreak havoc on my vaginal health?
 And do I always need to get rid of Gardnerella if it’s in my vaginal microbiome?

 What is Gardnerella?

 Gardnerella is a bacteria often found in the vaginal microbiome.
-Though Gardnerella can sometimes coexist peacefully with other microbes, other times it can over-grow and cause vaginal discomfort or lead to a vaginal infection like bacterial vaginosis.
+Though Gardnerella can sometimes coexist peacefully with other microbes, it's an opportunistic bacteria.
+Under the right conditions, it can cause vaginal discomfort or contribute to a vaginal infection, like bacterial vaginosis (which is the most common vaginal infection among reproductive-age women).

-If you’ve had bacterial vaginosis, you’ve likely heard of Gardnerella vaginalis, but did you know there are other species within this group?
-Currently, there are four named species, which are all closely related: Gardnerella leopoldii, Gardnerella swidsinskii, Gardnerella piotii, and Gardnerella vaginalis which are all closely related.
+Gardnerella vaginalis gets most of the airtime because it’s most common, but did you know there are other species within this group?
+Currently, there are four named species, which are all closely related:

 This matters because not all Gardnerella are the same.
-But, as we said above, science is still figuring out what each of these new species actually does in the vagina and how they affect overall vaginal health.
+Science is still figuring out what each of these new species does in the vagina and how they affect overall vaginal health.

 Most of the research up to 2019 uses the term Gardnerella vaginalis, but with the discovery of these new species, it is unclear how much of this research can be attributed to a specific species rather than the genera overall.